Moutiea/portfolio/README.md

 These versatile skills extend beyond the realm of mechanical engineering, making me well-suited for various administrative and office roles.
 Throughout my three years of studying mechanical engineering, my training primarily focused on industrial maintenance, complemented by proficiency in several software applications.
 ## Software
 Solidworks: I have a deep appreciation for Solidworks due to its brilliance and its position as a leading software in the 3D modeling industry.

 Microsoft Excel/Word: Proficient in Microsoft Office, these software tools are indispensable in today's working environment.

 Blender : I've taken the initiative to self-learn Blender, and to be honest, I'm still in the early stages of mastering this software.
 Consider me a beginner.
 Despite that, I've managed to create a simple donut animation as part of my learning process.
-And this is my graduation project that i 3d modeled on Solidworks.